12 Dec Market Commentary – December 2019

 Despite weakness among financial stocks, the S&P/ASX 200 posted a good performance in November, reflecting strength across a range of other sectors such as mining, health care, technology, energy and telecommunications.
 An improving global growth outlook, weaker $A and very low local interest rates continue to support local stocks – while the financials (i.e. banks) remain plagued by margin squeeze due to lower local interest rates and ongoing reputational damage as more bad practices come to light.
 Due to ongoing soft economic data and dovish signals from the Reserve Bank, local bond yields dropped last month – bucking the global move higher in yields.

-This article was produced by David Bassanese from BetaShares, the full extract can be found here.
+The original article was produced by BetaShares, to see the full article please click here.

 If you would like to know more, talk to Michael Sik at FinPeak Advisers on 0404 446 766 or 02 8003 6865.